VinnieApps/vinnie-apps-main/README.md

 # Apps

-This organization is focused on build a set of open source apps that could replace base services but focusing on freedom and privacy.
+This organization is focused on building a set of open source apps that could replace base services but focusing on freedom and privacy.
 Users have control of their data and people can learn how all the things work.

 # Drivers